shantipriyap/Odia-NLP-Resource-Catalog/README.md

 ## Text Classification
 * <a href="https://www.kaggle.com/disisbig/odia-news-dataset">Odia News Article Classification</a> : This dataset contains approxmately 19,000 news article headlines collected from Odia news websites.
 The labeled dataset is splitted into training and testset suitable for supervised text classification.

+## NLP Libraries
+* <a href="https://github.com/anoopkunchukuttan/indic_nlp_library">Indic NLP Library</a> : It is a python based NLP library for Indian language text processing including Odia.